wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### ID

-The <code>ID</code> scalar type represents a unique identifier, often used to refetch an object or as key for a cache.
+The <code>ID</code> scalar type represents a unique identifier, often used to re-fetch an object or as the key for a cache.
 The ID type appears in a JSON response as a String; however, it is not intended to be human-readable.
-When expected as an input type, any string (such as <code>"4"</code>) or integer (such as <code>4</code>) input value will be accepted as an ID.
+When expected as an input type, any string (such as <code>"4"</code>) or integer (such as <code>4</code>) input value is accepted as an ID.

 ### Int